Join the Whizz Education Summer challenge 2022 - Building for a greener future

 This series of complimentary cross curricular activities for school projects aims to empower students with skills for the future by developing their STEM skills whilst exposing them to critical global themes such as sustainability and climate change.

-This challenge will get them thinking and problem solving about their environment, making positive changes towards a sustainable world and how maths is integral to understanding the complexities of these themes.
+This challenge will get them thinking and problem solving about their environment, making positive changes towards a sustainable world and how math is integral to understanding the complexities of these themes.

 These engaging and fun activities can be used effectively as individual stand-alone activities, in school or at home, or as part of a wider school project.